 Leasing vs. Buying

-Before leasing a vehicle, it’s important to understand how leasing works, how payments are calculated, and ultimately whether it makes sense for you over buying.
+Before leasing a vehicle, it’s important to understand how leasing and getting a quote works, how payments are calculated, and ultimately whether it makes sense for you over buying.

 Leasing is just a method of financing a vehicle.
 Many people incorrectly assume that leasing is equivalent to renting and that all the money you put into a lease will never be recovered.